 Whatever your business, you pour your heart and hard work into these ventures.
-They not only represent your passions and drives, but they’re also practical concerns.
+They not only represent your passions and drives but there are also practical concerns.
 Especially when it comes to divorce.
 Is a business something the courts divide in a divorce?
 Can you protect your business in a divorce?

-The process of ending a marriage is already a snarl of shared assets, parenting plans, and more.
+The process of ending a marriage is already a snarl of dividing shared assets, property, and debt.
 When there’s a business during divorce, it presents a whole different set of problems and challenges.
 You must consider a number of issues and answer a variety of questions.

 - Are you and your spouse business partners?

 - Did you start the business before the marriage?

 - Did you start the business during the marriage?

 - Do you have outside collaborators or investors?

 How this plays out directly impacts your livelihood and quality of life.
 It’s a tricky road, and with that in mind, here are some considerations to keep in mind when dealing with a business during divorce.